 Should I Purchase A Franchised Or Independent Property?

 There are too many variables to provide a direct answer to this question within the context of this format.
 However, a couple of thoughts may be helpful as you evaluate offerings.

 Typically, franchised hotels are easier to finance (lenders prefer franchises).
 In addition, franchises provide a reservation system, a standardized business model, and standards of business practice.
 On the other hand, franchised hotels incur ongoing fees that can exceed 10 – 15% of revenue, which can be expensive.
 There is also an “up front” franchise fee, in order to become part of the system.
 In spite of the higher costs, it is interesting to note that in our practice, requests for franchised properties over the independent hotels are estimated to be 10 to 1.

 As a contrast, we have clients who specifically request independent properties.
 Although they tend to be more difficult to finance, there aren’t any franchise fees to pay, which seems to be the most common motivator for those who wish to purchase an independent hotel.
 Correspondingly, for independent operators, the standards of the business are set by the owner, not the franchise company and a fair number of operators prefer the independence.
-The ability to create cash flow is the key, so one must weigh their preferences on how they get there.
+The ability to create cash flow is the key, so one must weigh their preferences against how performance is achieved.

 As you might expect, the foregoing answers are generalized in nature and may or may not apply to your specific situation.
 We are always ready to visit with you about any listing or about your property and its sale potential.